VidyaMS/Bike_ride_network_analysis/README.md

 ![g1](https://user-images.githubusercontent.com/20832632/132632471-b797e196-afd8-4419-98c1-506c4ca94bd3.png)

-The graph network above shows those station that have many trips originating between them and other stations.
+The graph network above depicts station ids by their connections (connected due to bike trips) with the other stations.
 The ones marked in orange are those with max connections and those in pink are with least connections.
 For e.g the station id 70 - San Francisco Caltrain (Townsend at 4th)	, 72 - Civic Center BART (7th at Market) have the max connections between stations.
-Station id 27 - Mountain View City Hall and station id 30 - Evelyn Park and Ride	in Mountain View city have the least connections between stations.
+Station id 27 - Mountain View City Hall and station id 30 - Evelyn Park and Ride	in Mountain View city have the least connections.

-Stations with maximum number of trips.
+#### Stations with maximum number of trips.

 ![g2](https://user-images.githubusercontent.com/20832632/132704347-2b62c931-0f63-44de-864e-1731750b63fe.png)

+The graph network depicts those stations that have the top 100 bike trips.
+The station ids marked in orange have the top 10 bike trips.
+The trips are marked by green line - for trips > 4500K , blue line for trips between 2500 and 4500 K and red lines for trips less than 2500K.